Wolfgang Leonhard: Escape to Yugoslavia

 Like Anton Ackermann, Wolfgang Leonhard thought that the creation of a German socialist state would follow a more democratic pattern than the developments he had experienced in the Soviet Union.
 His first criticism and doubts about Stalinism came as early as in 1936, when his mother was arrested, but his basic belief in Marxism–Leninism persisted for years.

 On April 16, 1948, Walter Ulbricht gave a five-hour speech at the SED college outlining the plans for the Soviet-occupied sector.
 He identified the SED as the future governing power and asserted that people should seek to reach their own goals through the state apparatus.
 This speech convinced Leonhard that Germany was not going to follow a different path to socialism, but would replicate the Soviet system.
 In March 1949, he fled to Yugoslavia via Czechoslovakia.
-Yugoslavia had been expelled from Cominform, the successor organization of Comintern under Soviet leadership, and was establishing its own totalitarian type of socialism.
+Yugoslavia had been expelled from Cominform, the successor organization of Comintern under Soviet leadership, and was establishing its own type of socialism.

 When asked in January 1996 what would have happened to him had the East German government caught him during his escape to Yugoslavia, Leonhard said, "Oh, execution.
 Because I was a high ranking official.
 I was the first high ranking official escaping from East Germany who was trained in Moscow, in the Soviet Union."

 In Yugoslavia, Leonhard was in charge of the German programmes of Belgrade Radio.